International Student Health Insurance

 Coverage - More Information

-The guard.me @ Manitoba plan is a comprehensive health insurance plan.
-This plan provides you with coverage that is very close to what all Manitobans receive through Manitoba Health.
+The international student health insurance plans are a comprehensive, and provide coverage that is very close to what all Manitobans receive through Manitoba Health.

-- routine health care needs (annual exam/physical, cold, flu, etc.)
+- routine health care needs (annual exam/physical, cold, flu, pregnancy, etc.)

-- existing, chronic or new illnesses (diabetes, pregnancy, etc.)
+- existing, chronic or new illnesses (diabetes, etc.)

 - serious illness (sudden and severe sickness, food poisoning, etc.)